David Starr (wrestler): WWE tryout (2014)

 Between March 26 and 28, 2014, Starr competed in a WWE tryout at the WWE Performance Center alongside Michael Elgin, Roderick Strong, Kevin Steen, A. C. H., Willie Mack, and Zane Dawson.

-Total-Nonstop Action Wrestling (2016)

-On July 13–14, Starr made his Total Nonstop Action Wrestling debut at One Night Only: X-Travaganza 2016 tapings.
-Starr was one of five outside independent wrestlers taking on various X Division stars.
-Starr lost to Suicide in a ladder match qualifying match to determine an X Division Championship number one contender.
-Starr was also one of seven lumberjacks in the opening contest in which Chuck Taylor defeated Rockstar Spud.

 Ring of Honor (2016–2017)

 On January 9, 2016, Starr was involved in a dark match which was fatal four-way against Leon St. Giovanni, Ken Phoenix, and Foxx Vinyer to qualify for 2016 ROH Top Prospect Tournament in which St. Giovanni won.

 In a match for Ring of Honor Wrestling which was taped on July 16, 2016; Starr was in a four-corner survival match against Cheeseburger, Joey Daddiego, and Tim Hughes.
 It ended in a no-contest as Punishment Martinez was summoned by B. J. Whitmer to attack all four participants in the match.

 Starr made his return to ROH on the April 23 episode of Ring of Honor Wrestling attacking 2017 Top Prospect Tournament winner Josh Woods.
 On Night 4 of ROH/NJPW War of the Worlds 2017 in Philadelphia, Pennsylvania, Starr was defeated by Josh Woods.
 Later that month, Starr would go on to lose again to Woods.